SteveNoyes/interactiveRatings/README.md

 ### Useful resources

-- [The Markdown Guide](https://www.markdownguide.org/) - Helpful in making this more readable.
+- [Oval Button Corners](https://devpractical.com/how-to-make-rounded-corner-button-html-css/) - Helpful in making this more readable.

 - [email input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.